Other HUD Subsidized Housing Programs

 • The United States Housing Act of 1958 established the Section 231 program.

-As costs in buildings built with mortgage subsidies increased at a rate faster than the incomes of low and moderate income families, these families could no longer afford the rents the developments needed to charge to remain solvent.
+As costs in buildings built with mortgage subsidies increased at a rate faster than the incomes of low- and moderate-income families, these families could no longer afford the rents the developments needed to charge to remain solvent.
 In response to this problem, Congress enacted legislation to create additional operating subsidies for these developments, which became available to the tenants.

 WHO ADMINISTERS THE PROGRAM